-By this point, incoming freshmen have probably started filling boxes for the big move to BU.
-Check out our list of must-haves, suggested by students who have been there and done that.
+By this point, you’ve probably already dragged out your suitcases and started filling boxes for your big move to BU.
+But before you leave, check out our list of must-haves, suggested by students who have been there and done that.

 The first few weeks of fall semester are guaranteed to be hot and most of the freshman dorms aren’t air-conditioned.
 A fan will help you beat the heat.